dsbowen/hemlock/docs_md/setup/wsl.md

 [Heroku](https://devcenter.heroku.com/articles/heroku-cli) is an easy and inexpensive service for deploying web applications, including hemlock applications.

-If using hemlock-cli, you can install and configure the heroku command line interface with:
+If using hemlock-CLI, you can install and configure the heroku command line interface with:

 ```bash
 $ hlk setup wsl --heroku-cli